-- 1.0 Performance Evaluations for the Dietetic Educator with a full or part-time contractually Limited Term Appointment shall commence in their second year by December 15, and will continue every December 15 each year thereafter as long as they continue to hold a Limited Term Appointment. - 2.0 Performance Evaluations will be completed every second year by December 15 for the Dietetic Educator with a Continuing Appointment unless the rating on the previous performance evaluation was "Fair" or "Unsatisfactory".
-Individuals who are due for an evaluation will be contacted by the Dean's office by October 1 each year. - The annual performance evaluation shall be done by the Performance Evaluation Committee consisting of the Chair of the Department of Human Nutrition who shall chair the committee, one Human Nutrition Faculty member, one permanent Dietetic Educator or, if unavailable, a Nurse Educator as selected by the Chair and the IDI Program Director.
-If the Department Chair and IDI Program Director positions are held by one person, the Performance Evaluation Committee shall only have three members. - 4.0 The Dietetic Educator shall submit to the Performance Evaluation Committee a file containing current curriculum vitae, teaching surveys, and any other material that the Dietetic Educator deems is relevant, by November 21 of the year in which they are evaluated.
+- 1.0 Performance Evaluations for the Dietetic Educator with a full or part-time Limited Term Appointment shall commence in their first year by March 31, and will continue every March 31 each year thereafter as long as they continue to hold a Limited-Term Appointment. - 2.0 Performance Evaluations will be completed every second year by March 31 for the Dietetic Educator with a Continuing Appointment unless the rating on the previous performance evaluation was "Fair" or "Unsatisfactory", in which case the Member's performance will be evaluated again the next year. - 3.0 Individuals who are due for an evaluation will be contacted by the Dean's Office by January 15 each year. - 4.0 The annual performance evaluation shall be done by the Performance Evaluation Committee consisting of the Chair of the Department of Human Nutrition who shall chair the committee, one Human Nutrition Faculty member, one permanent Dietetic Educator or, if unavailable, a Nurse Educator as selected by the Chair and the IDI Program Director.
+If the Department Chair and IDI Program Director positions are held by one person, the Performance Evaluation Committee shall only have three members. - 5.0 The Dietetic Educator shall submit to the Performance Evaluation Committee a file containing current curriculum vitae, student evaluations, and any other material that the Dietetic Educator deems is relevant, by February 28 of the year in which they are evaluated.
 This file must show evidence of current registration with the Nova Scotia dietetic regulatory body.
-It is the responsibility of the Dietetic Educator being evaluated to provide the Performance Evaluation Committee and the Dean when necessary with the evidence to make an informed evaluation, recommendation and decision when appropriate.
-The Performance Evaluation Committee shall communicate its evaluation and recommendation for renewal if appropriate, with clear and concise reasons based on evidence, in writing to the Dean and the candidate by December 15. - Two evaluations with ratings of "Unsatisfactory" for a Dietetic Educator with a continuing appointment shall be considered as sufficient grounds for dismissal for cause.
+It is the responsibility of the Dietetic Educator being evaluated to provide the Performance Evaluation Committee and the Dean when necessary, with the evidence to make an informed evaluation, recommendation and decision when appropriate.
+See also Article 8.7 below.
+The Performance Evaluation Committee shall communicate its evaluation and recommendation for renewal if appropriate, with clear

+- and concise reasons based on evidence, in writing to the Dean and the candidate by March 31. - 6.0 Two evaluations with ratings of "Unsatisfactory" for a Dietetic Educator with a continuing appointment shall be considered as sufficient grounds for dismissal for cause.